batuhankiltac/batuhankiltac/README.md

-#### After the decision to change the industry, I am a software developer determined to follow his dream.
+#### I’m a software developer who passionately work to become a software crafter and determined to follow my dream.

 ***